nusu-github/BiRefNet-Burn/README.md

 ## Overview

-BiRefNet is a state-of-the-art model designed for high-resolution dichotomous image segmentation, introduced in the paper "Bilateral Reference for High-Resolution Dichotomous Image Segmentation" [1].
-This project leverages the Burn framework, a unified deep learning framework in Rust, to reimplement BiRefNet, aiming for improved performance and efficiency.
+BiRefNet is a cutting-edge model designed for high-resolution dichotomous image segmentation, as detailed in the paper "Bilateral Reference for High-Resolution Dichotomous Image Segmentation" [1].
+This project employs the Burn framework, a unified deep learning framework written in Rust, with the objective of reimplementing BiRefNet in order to achieve enhanced performance and efficiency.

 - **BiRefNet**: [ZhengPeng7/BiRefNet](https://github.com/ZhengPeng7/BiRefNet)
 - **Burn**: [tracel-ai/burn](https://github.com/tracel-ai/burn)

-## Features

-- Rust implementation of BiRefNet using the Burn framework
-- Efficient inference for high-resolution segmentation tasks
-- Maintained accuracy and performance consistency with the original PyTorch implementation
-- Utilizes Swin Transformer v1 as the backbone, known for its hierarchical structure and shifted windows [2]

 ## Installation